reflyh2/accounting/docs/purchase_flows.md

 ## Purchase Flow – End-to-End (with Purchase Planning)

-This document defines the **complete purchase lifecycle** in the ERP, from demand planning to supplier payment, and how it integrates with inventory, products, assets, and accounting.
+This document defines the **complete purchase lifecycle** in the ERP, from demand planning to supplier payment, and how it integrates with inventory, products, and accounting.

 ---